numpy/numpy/doc/source/dev/gitwash/development_setup.rst

 (or deliberately) write to the upstream repo, and we are only going to use it to merge into our own code.

+But git protocol is commonly blocked by big corporate firewalls.
+To prevent this, you can use SSH or HTTPS.
+To change the url, you can use ``git remote set-url upstream new-url``.
+For more info, visit `git protocols`_.

 Just for your own satisfaction, show yourself that you now have a new 'remote', with ``git remote -v show``, giving you something like::